wp-plugins/wp-easycart/trunk/readme.txt

 = 1.0.4 =
 * Minor admin bug fixes relating to store name repo having a dash in it.
 = 1.0.5 =
-* Updated backup during update of connection data.
+* Updated process for backup of connection settings.

 == Upgrade Notice ==